 For these examples, we are using the TExES Pedagogy and Professional Responsibilities (160) V2 study guide.
 All of the study guides follow the same flow.

-Your Plan to Pass test is found inside the study guide in the upper right corner.
+Your Plan to Pass test is found inside the study guide in the upper left corner.
 Click the orange “Plan to Pass” button.

 Begin answering the questions to make progress toward unlocking your study plan.
 The test contains questions from each concept within the guide.
 Above each question, you will see the corresponding concept that the question is tied to.
 In the screenshot below, you can see this question is a part of the “Active Engagement” concept.